This article originally appeared on VICE Canada.

 These are not ancient memories of a foreign conflict: Darrow is now 27 years old, and grew up on a Mohawk reserve one hour north of Montreal.

-During the conflict's 78 days, Mohawk Warriors squared off against the Canadian army, both sides wielding assault rifles, neither relenting.
+During the conflict's 78 days, Mohawk warriors squared off against the Canadian army, both sides wielding assault rifles, neither relenting.
 Roads were blocked, families were separated, and multiple arrests were made.
-The tensions also spurred egregious displays of racism in neighbouring communities, and at one point residents of Châteauguay burned hanging effigies of Mohawk Warriors.
+The tensions also spurred egregious displays of racism in neighboring communities, and at one point residents of Châteauguay burned hanging effigies of Mohawk Warriors.

-A 2005 research paper on the aftermath of the conflict found that the crisis has had "immeasurable psychological, behavioural, physical and emotional effects on all community members, including children."
+A 2005 research paper on the aftermath of the conflict found that the crisis has had "immeasurable psychological, behavioral, physical, and emotional effects on all community members, including children."

 Darrow, who was two at the time, has few memories of the events and says his family tried to keep its distance from the conflict.
 Still, he says he's witnessed the community's ongoing struggle with a past many would rather forget.
 "It's a tough subject, especially for the ones who are older, hard for them to go back and recollect," Darrow says.
 "It was traumatizing."

 Darrow found salvation in skateboarding.
 The young athlete, who recently competed in the Skateboarding World Cup, is now the ambassador of an organization that uses the sport to help underprivileged children.
 But without the sport, he says, he'd be "out doing gang-related stuff, or dead in a ditch."